Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 ### Key results and metrics

-Basic Sampling (Figure 12): On the memory-intensive ShareGPT workload, vLLM sustains 1.7x-2.7x higher request rates compared to the infeasible upper-bound Orca (Oracle), and up to 8x higher than Orca (Max).
-This is because vLLM batches 2.2x to 4.3x more requests simultaneously by reclaiming wasted memory (Figure 13).
+Basic Sampling: On the memory-intensive ShareGPT workload, vLLM sustains 1.7x-2.7x higher request rates compared to the infeasible upper-bound Orca (Oracle), and up to 8x higher than Orca (Max).
+This is because vLLM batches 2.2x to 4.3x more requests simultaneously by reclaiming wasted memory.

-Complex Decoding (Figure 14 & 15): The benefits of sharing are profound:
+Complex Decoding: The benefits of sharing are profound:

 In Beam Search (width=6), vLLM's throughput advantage over Orca (Oracle) increases from 1.3x (basic sampling) to 2.3x.

 This is due to high memory saving: $37.6\%$ to $55.2\%$ for beam search, achieved via CoW and reference counting.

-Shared Prefix (Figure 16): For workloads with long shared context (few-shot prefix prompt), vLLM achieves 3.58x higher throughput than Orca (Oracle) by caching and sharing the prefix KV blocks.
+Shared Prefix: For workloads with long shared context (few-shot prefix prompt), vLLM achieves 3.58x higher throughput than Orca (Oracle) by caching and sharing the prefix KV blocks.

-Ablation Study (Figure 18):
+Ablation Study:

 The PagedAttention kernel introduces a small overhead (20-26% higher latency) compared to the highly optimized contiguous attention in Faster Transformer, but this micro-overhead is negligible in the overall end-to-end throughput gain.